-In addition, through a series of internal corporate restructurings, Penn contributed to GLPI substantially all of the assets and liabilities associated with Penn's real property interests and real estate development business, as well as all of the assets and liabilities of Hollywood Casino Baton Rouge and Hollywood Casino Perryville, which are referred to as the "TRS Properties."
-As a result of the Spin-Off, GLPI owns substantially all of Penn's former real property assets as of such date and leases back those assets (other than the TRS Properties) to Penn for use by its subsidiaries, under a "triple net" master lease agreement (the "Master Lease") (which has a fifteen-year initial term that can be extended at Penn's option for up to four five-year renewal terms), as well as owns and operates the TRS Properties.
-Penn continues to operate the leased gaming facilities and holds the associated gaming licenses with these facilities.
-As a result of the Spin-Off, the Company's results for the year ended December 31, 2013 only include the TRS Properties for the period January 1, 2013 through October 31, 2013.
-The TRS properties have been reported as discontinued operations in the Company's financial statements.
+As a result of the Spin Off, GLPI owns substantially all of Penn's former real property assets as of such date and leases back those assets (other than Hollywood Casino Baton Rouge and Hollywood Casino Perryville the "TRS Properties") to Penn for use by its subsidiaries, under a "triple net" master lease agreement (the "Master Lease") (which has a fifteen year initial term that can be extended at Penn's option for up to four five year renewal terms).
+Penn continues to operate the leased gaming facilities and holds the gaming licenses associated with these facilities.
+The TRS properties were transferred to GLPI in connection with the Spin-Off.